voteflux/digipol/README.md

 ````

-And Run `flutter run -d chrome` in the project dir
+To run the web build: `flutter run -d chrome`

 --->